 Best Way to Apply…

 As mentioned, for the best results we are going to combine the topical method and the aromatic methods.
-The first step is to select your oils, you can choose one oil or pair them up.
+The first step is to select your oils – you can choose one bottle of oil or pair them up.

 Make your selection by checking with symptoms you need the most help with.
 You will notice that Lavender is included in all of these pairings, this is because it is a great supporting oil for almost every issue.

 Here are a few suggested pairings for maximum results again tendonitis: